Adam Duvall Player Props: Red Sox vs. Rockies

 Adam Duvall At The Plate

-- Duvall is hitting .381 with five doubles, a triple, four home runs and five walks.
+- Duvall has six doubles, a triple, four home runs and five walks while batting .362.

-- He has hit a home run in 27.3% of his games this season, and 8.2% of his plate appearances.
+- He has gone deep in 25.0% of his games this season, and 7.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.